-The diagnostics testing industry is faced with changing technology and new product introductions.
-Advances in technology may lead to the development of more cost-effective tests that can be performed outside of an independent clinical laboratory such as (1) point-of-care tests that can be performed by physicians in their offices, (2) esoteric tests that can be performed by hospitals in their own laboratories or (3) home testing that can be performed by patients in their homes or by physicians in their offices.
+Advances in technology may lead to the development of more cost-effective tests that can be performed outside of an independent clinical laboratory such as (1) near patient tests that can be performed by physicians in their offices, (2) esoteric tests that can be performed by hospitals in their own laboratories or (3) home testing that can be performed by patients in their homes or by physicians in their offices.
 Development of such technology and its use by our customers would reduce the demand for our laboratory-based testing services and negatively impact our net revenues.
-Currently, most of our clinical laboratory testing is categorized as "high" or "moderate" complexity, and thereby subject to extensive and costly regulation, under CLIA.
-Manufacturers of laboratory equipment and test kits could seek to increase their sales by marketing point of care laboratory equipment to physicians and by selling test kits approved for home use to both physicians and patients.
-Diagnostic tests approved or cleared by the FDA for over the counter (OTC) or prescription home use are automatically deemed to be "waived" tests under CLIA and may be performed in physician office laboratories with minimal regulatory oversight as well as by patients in their homes.
+CLIA regulates virtually all clinical laboratories by requiring they be certified by the federal government and comply with various operational, personnel and quality requirements intended to ensure that their clinical laboratory testing services are accurate, reliable and timely.
+The cost of compliance with CLIA makes it cost prohibitive for many physicians to operate clinical laboratories in their offices.
+Manufacturers of laboratory equipment and test kits could seek to increase their sales by marketing point of care laboratory equipment to physicians and by selling to both physicians and patients test kits approved by the FDA for home use.
+Diagnostic tests approved or cleared by the FDA for home use are automatically deemed to be "waived" tests under CLIA and may be performed in physician office laboratories with minimal regulatory oversight under CLIA as well as by patients in their homes.
 The FDA has regulatory responsibility over instruments, test kits, reagents and other devices used by clinical laboratories and the Secretary of HHS has delegated to the FDA the authority to determine whether particular tests (waived tests) are "simple" and have "an insignificant risk of an erroneous result" under CLIA.
-Increased approval of OTC or home test kits and/or increased numbers and types of waived tests could lead to increased testing by physicians in their offices, which could affect our market for laboratory testing services and negatively impact our net revenues.
+However, we believe our acquisitions of HemoCue, Focus Diagnostics and Enterix, will help position us to service this market for physicians and hospitals.
+See "Business - Recent Acquisitions".